-Southern California University of Health Sciences is now a Participant of the William D. Ford Federal Direct Loan Program
+William D. Ford Federal Direct Loan (Direct Loan) Program

-To apply for a Federal Direct Stafford Loan you will need to complete the three steps below.
+To apply for a Federal Student Loan you will need to complete the four steps below:

-Step 1: Complete the Free Application for Federal Student Aid (FAFSA) by using "FAFSA on the Web" at http://www.fafsa.ed.gov/.
+Step 1: Complete the Free Application for Federal Student Aid (FAFSA) using SCU’s federal code 001229.

 Step 2: Complete the online loan entrance counseling (required for first time borrowers)

 If you are completing entrance counseling to borrow a loan as an undergraduate student, then the entrance counseling will fulfill counseling requirements for Direct Subsidized Loans and Direct Unsubsidized Loans.

 If you are completing entrance counseling to borrow a loan as a graduate or professional student, the entrance counseling will fulfill counseling requirements for Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.

 Entrance counseling is required to be completed before you receive your first federal student loan.
 Entrance Counseling explains your responsibilities and rights as a student borrower.